mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

 specification uses the following terms:

 {: vspace="0"}
+Event Stream
+: An Event Stream is a configured relationship between a single Event Transmitter and a single Event Receiver, describing one or more methods by which the Event Transmitter may deliver SETs to the Event Receiver.
+Event Streams are unidirectional, with only one Event Transmitter and one Event Receiver.
+Event Transmitters MAY support multiple Event Streams for a single Event Receiver.

+Event Stream Management Endpoint
+: A URL hosted by the transmitter, which serves as the base for the stream management API for a stream.
+An Event Transmitter MAY use a single Management Endpoint for multiple streams, provided that the transmitter has some mechanism through which they can identify the applicable stream for any given request, e.g. from authentication credentials.
+The definition of such mechanisms is outside the scope of this specification.

 Subject Identifier Object
 : A JSON object containing a set of one or more claims about a subject that when taken together uniquely identify that subject.
 This set of claims